fpereiro/astack/readme.md

 - [From callbacks to aStack](https://github.com/fpereiro/astack#from-callbacks-to-astack): count the differences.
 - [The elements of aStack](https://github.com/fpereiro/astack#the-elements-of-astack): the gist.
 - [Four more functions](https://github.com/fpereiro/astack#four-more-functions): conditional execution, parallel execution, and a couple more.
+- [Why so many square brackets?!](https://github.com/fpereiro/astack#why-so-many-square-brackets): it took me a while to figure this one out.
 - [Annotated source code](https://github.com/fpereiro/astack#source-code).

 ## Usage examples